tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 : 1 byte field indicating the length of the negotiated CID.

 All other fields are as defined in the cited documents.

+length_of_DTLSInnerPlaintext
+: The length (in bytes) of the serialised DTLSInnerPlaintext.
+The length MUST NOT exceed 2^14.

 # Examples